IAmTomShaw/web-scraping-agent-demo/readme.md

 # Bright Data MCP Demo for OpenAI Agents

-This project demonstrates how to use the OpenAI Agents framework with Bright Data's MCP (Machine Connection Proxy) Server to create a powerful web scraping agent that can research information about content creators.
+This project demonstrates how to use the OpenAI Agents framework with Bright Data's MCP (Model Context Protocol) Server to create a powerful web scraping agent that can research information about content creators.

 ## Overview